nemonemonee/personal_web/content/sections/legal/cv.md

 ---

 ### 🎨 Extracurricular Activities
-#### “One Day” Project, Weget Magzine
+#### "One Day" Project, Weget Magzine
 **Group Leader**
 *Seattle, WA*
 Aug.
 2019 - Aug.
 2022
-- Researched and Crafted 23 articles to uncover various ways to spend “One Day” in Seattle, including hidden gems in the city with the focus on culturally diverse neighborhoods, local festivals, and unconventional shops.
+- Researched and Crafted 23 articles to uncover various ways to spend "One Day" in Seattle, including hidden gems in the city with the focus on culturally diverse neighborhoods, local festivals, and unconventional shops.
 - Promoted cross-cultural environment and encouraged over 2,500 readers to explore outside their comfort zones through compelling storytelling and narratives.
-- Led and coordinated a team of 10 contributors, ensuring multidisplinary collaboration, timely content delivery, and alignment with magazine’s vision.
+- Led and coordinated a team of 10 contributors, ensuring multidisplinary collaboration, timely content delivery, and alignment with magazine's vision.

 #### Major Fair, University of Washington
 **Organizer**